syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

   ### OnServerExcelExporting

 The **OnServerExcelExporting** event is triggered when a request is made to Export the grid to excel file.
-The grid model details can be obtained from the server-side which is explained in the following table.
+The grid model details can be obtained from server-side, as explained in the following table.

 _Table 9: Syncfusion.JavaScript.Web.GridEventArgs argument of OnServerExcelExporting event_